lino-framework/cg/docs/bm.rst

 Every :term:`site operator` who runs a :term:`production` site pays a yearly fee in order to contribute to the operating costs of the :ref:`lsf`.

-Every :term:`development provider` pays a yearly fee in order to receive :term:`technical support` from the :term:`core team`.
+Every :term:`development provider` pays for :term:`technical support` from the :term:`core team` either with a yearly fee or per issue, or per hour.

 Expenses